UTA-HEP-Computing/CaloDNN/README.md

 and use the model for inference, further training, or inspection of metadata (e.g. using `MyModel[0].MetaData`).

+To make standard plots, copy the example Jupyter notebook, run Jupyter, and edit as needed:

+   cp CaloDNN/AnalyzeScan.ipynb .
+   jupyter notebook AnalyzeScan.ipynb

+## Notes for running on batch (for example on on UTA-DL Cluster)

 For running in batch, edit `setup.sh` to properly setup your environment.
 Use the PBS submit script `ScanJob.sh` as a model for submitting to your system.
 If you have torque/PBS running, simply edit `ScanJob.sh` to point to right path and then:

      qsub -q <queuename> -t 0-44 CaloDNN/ScanJob.sh